Bed Bug Predators: What Insects/Animals Eat Bed Bugs?

 There is quite a number of predators that eat bed bugs, but some of them you wouldn’t want in your home either way.
 It is interesting to know these facts because you can then gain some respect for those creatures which are fighting your current enemy – bed bugs.

 As you can see there are a lot of natural enemies of bed bugs, but in most cases, we don’t want them anywhere near us because they are harmful to our living space.
-Imagine that the only way of battling the bed bugs would be with those insects?
-Most of us would gladly change our home if that were the case.

 When cockroaches settle in our home, they usually find their place in our kitchens, cupboards, and pantries.
 They usually find a quiet place with food always available to them.
 They are disgusting but can be used against bed bugs, but no one in their right mind would recommend them as a part of a solution for your bed bug problems.

 Cockroaches breed and live in dirty places like sewers, and from there they move to the surface and into our homes.
 They eat all kinds of junk, garbage, and food.
-They are attracted to dirty homes, where they can find leftover food, bread crumbs and such.
+They are attracted to dirty homes, where they can find leftover food, bread crumbs, and such.
 When you see cockroaches running around your home you can be sure that you need to clean it.

-But all in all, cockroaches can contaminate your food, bite you, they are plain gross, and why would you even want them in your home?
+But all in all, cockroaches can contaminate your food, bite you, and are plain gross.
 There are plenty of ways to combat bed bugs in a way that doesn’t include living with a colony of disgusting bugs, which can contaminate your living space even worse than your first problem – bed bugs.

 If you have an infestation of cockroaches, you will want to get rid of them even faster than bed bugs.